nikhilbatta/WordCounter/README.md

-# _Bakery_
+# _WordCounter_

-#### _This program will allow you to order bread and pastries through the console and then you have the option to add to your order or stop shopping.
+#### _This program will allow a user to enter in a word to find, and a sentence which the program will find how many times the word appears in the sentence.
 September 27,2019_

 #### By _Nikhil Batta_